Trott/music-routing/README.md

 I'll probably inch along into something more generally fun/usable.
 Or not?
 I don't know.
 Pull requests to do that are, of course, welcome.

+Run `node index.js` to get a quick CLI overview.
+Run `npm start` (after you've done `npm install` one time) to run a webserver (default localhost port 8080).
+Or just go to https://vintage-bean.glitch.me.